gophergala/go_ne/README.md

 ## Description

-kiss is an automation tool which allows you to execute arbitrary tasks.
+kiss is a plugin-based automation tool which allows you to execute arbitrary tasks.
 It is intended to make deployment easier.

 kiss can be used in two different ways: